Angleton High School (2022)

 - Other: 0%

 Angleton High School began our PLC journey in 2018.
 The new campus leadership had a strong desire to make positive academic change.
 The team saw the potential of the Angleton High School students and knew that the campus could do even more to grow student success.
 The campus leadership team determined teacher collaboration would be critical to creating this positive change.
 The journey began with research on current topics and the team participated in a book study.
 Plans were made for the next school year to ensure that teachers had common planning periods.
 The team saw that creating a dedicated time for cohorts of teachers to meet gave the campus so much momentum in the process.
+We were awared the PROMISING PRACTICES SCHOOL designation.
+In 2023 we further refined our processes and took the next step to ensure high levels of learning for all students.
+This led to remarkable improvements in our Algebra I state retesters, a 10% increase in Biology and overall increase campus collaboration.
+The targeted planning and committments our teachers are dedicated to has taken root across the campus.

 The following school year, 2019-2020, team meetings began with a heavy focus on student data analysis.
 Student groups in state tested areas were the focus of these meetings.
 Instructional coaches were also brought into the fold to increase collaboration and efficacy in the meetings.
 At the emergence of the pandemic, face to face meetings were no longer possible but the teams tried to meet virtually when possible.
 Albeit there was a global pandemic, the campus College and Career Readiness indicators began to ignite.